• Skip to primary navigation

 Nori was traditionally harvested in the colder months, sun-dried on bamboo mats, then pressed into sheets in a process not unlike paper-making.

-While once Nori used to come from Japan, today, its cultivation has broadened.
+While once Nori used to come primarily from Japan, today, its cultivation has broadened.
 According to this article in KQED:

 “Although harvested around the globe, China is responsible for nearly 60% of the world’s seaweed production.
 Much of the nori that is packaged and sold in the U.S. seems to be farmed in Korea, although more locally sourced seaweeds are sold by smaller companies such as Rising Tide Sea Vegetables, which hand-harvests wild seaweeds off the Mendocino Coast.”

-Nori seaweed sheetsTypical nori in sheets
+Typical nori in sheets

 What forms does nori come in?

-Nori comes in deep green sheets, wrapped in cellophane packages.
-It is also available in the form of pre-toasted sushi nori, and, less commonly, kizami nori, toasted and shredded for ready use as a condiment.
+Nori sheets are available pre-toasted, and less commonly, kizami nori, toasted and shredded for ready use as a condiment.

 Nori Furikake is a seasoning combining sea salt, sugar, sesame seeds and … bonito flakes.
 The latter is a fish product, so vegans will want to make their own nori furikake.

-Nori seaweed snacksCrispy nori snacks
+Crispy nori snacks

 Is nori good for you?